SamSeed-Softwire/DevOps-Course-Starter/README.md

 - GitHub OAuth app settings
     - GITHUB_CLIENT_ID (the client ID of the GitHub OAuth app you'll need to set up)
     - GITHUB_CLIENT_SECRET (the secret token of the GitHub OAuth app)
-- MongoDB authorisation parameters.
-    - MONGO_USERNAME
-    - MONGO_PASSWORD
-- MongoDB database details:
-    - MONGO_HOST
-    - MONGO_TODO_APP_DATABASE (the name of the database you want to store your data in - this database will be created if it doesn't already exist)
 - OAuthLib
     - OAUTHLIB_INSECURE_TRANSPORT (if set to equal 1, then OAuth2 will be allowed over HTTP)